How to Throw a College Care Package Party With Friends

 You Might Also Enjoy Reading:

-Best Places to Order a College Care Package We asked our group of Grown and Flown parents where they liked ordering care packages from and here are their suggestions.
+Best Places to Order a College Care Package We asked our group of Grown and Flown parents where they liked ordering care packages from, and here are their suggestions.

-Mary Dell Harrington and Lisa (Endlich) Heffernan are the co-founders of Grown and Flown the #1 site for parents of teens, college students and young adults, reaching millions of parents every month.
-They are writers (Lisa is a New York Times bestselling author), moms, wives and friends.
-They started the Grown and Flown Parents Facebook Group and are co-authors of Grown and Flown: How to Support Your Teen, Stay Close as a Family, and Raise Independent Adults (Flatiron Books) now in paperback.
+Lisa (Endlich) Heffernan is the co-founder of Grown and Flown, the #1 site for parents of teens, college students and young adults, reaching millions of parents every month.
+Lisa is a New York Times bestselling author.

-Read more posts by Grown and Flown
+Read more posts by Lisa

 Don't miss out!

 Want more like this?
-Get updates straight to your inbox.
+Get updates about parenting teens and young adults straight to your inbox.